ahmedkhan847/twittersearchphpsdk/README.md

-# twittersearchphpsdk
+# Twitter API PHP-SDK
-A PHP-SDK for Twitter Search API.

-Just add the package in your project.
+A PHP-SDK for Twitter Search API and for Twitter Rest API.
+Just add the library in your project.
-Set your consumer key and consumer seceret key and start searching on Twitter.

 You can clone the repository or can install it using composer.